jmcnamara/pytest_c_testrunner/docs/source/conftest.rst

 As stated above we are going to assume that the C unit tests are structured so that for each ``test_something.c`` source file there is a ``test_something`` executable.
-This is a reasonably assumption based on the way most test suites are laid out but it may not hold for specific implementations where, for example, multiple ``.c`` files might be compiled to object files and linked into a single test runner executable.
-For cases like that more sophisticated ``pytest_collect_file()`` can be used.
+This is a reasonable assumption based on the way most test suites are laid out but it may not hold for specific implementations where, for example, multiple ``.c`` files might be compiled to object files and linked into a single test runner executable.
+For cases like that more a sophisticated ``pytest_collect_file()`` implementation can be used.

-For the sake of this exercise we are going to assume that the unit test executables are tied into a build system and have already been built via ``make``, ``make test`` or something similar.
+We are also going to assume, again reasonably, that the unit test executables are tied into a build system and have already been built via ``make``, ``make test`` or something similar.

 In ``conftest.py`` the following code runs the executable that corresponds to the ``.c`` file and captures the output::